Microsoft/azure-docs.pt-pt/articles/cognitive-services/containers/container-image-tags.md

 ## <a name="sentiment-analysis"></a>Análise de Sentimentos

-A imagem do recipiente de análise de [sentimentopode][ta-se] ser encontrada no sindicato do registo de `mcr.microsoft.com` contentores.
+A imagem do contentor [de Análise de Sentimento][ta-se] pode ser encontrada no sindicato do registo do `mcr.microsoft.com` contentor.
 Reside dentro do `azure-cognitive-services` repositório e é `sentiment` nomeado.
-O nome da imagem do recipiente totalmente qualificado `mcr.microsoft.com/azure-cognitive-services/sentiment` é, .
+O nome de imagem do recipiente totalmente qualificado é, `mcr.microsoft.com/azure-cognitive-services/sentiment` .

 Esta imagem do recipiente tem as seguintes etiquetas disponíveis: